Loading...

 (b) Calculate the wavelength of the sound as measured by the source and the observer.

 (a) Assume the observer is moving toward the right.
-The vector originating from the source to the observer is to the right, in the same direction as the observer's velocity.
-Hence, a minus sign should be included for $v_O$ in the Doppler effect formula. \begin{align*} f_O&=\frac{v\pm v_O}{v\pm v_S} f_S \\\\ &=\frac{v-v_O}{v}f_S \\\\ &=\frac{340-25}{340} 525 \\\\ &\approx 486 \quad \rm Hz \end{align*} As expected, since the observer is moving away from a source at rest, it detects a lower frequency than the original one emitted by the source.
+The vector from the source to the observer is to the right, in the same direction as the observer's velocity.
+Hence, we include a minus sign for $v_O$ in the Doppler effect formula. \begin{align*} f_O&=\frac{v\pm v_O}{v\pm v_S} f_S \\\\ &=\frac{v-v_O}{v}f_S \\\\ &=\frac{340-25}{340} 525 \\\\ &\approx 486 \quad \rm Hz \end{align*} As expected, since the observer is moving away from a source at rest, the detected frequency is lower than the original emitted frequency by the source.

-(b) The three main characteristics of a wave—wavelength, frequency, and wave speed are related together by \[\lambda=\frac{v}{f}\] According to this equation, the wavelength that the source at rest measures for its emitting sound wave is \[\lambda_S=\frac{v}{f_S}=\frac{340}{525}=0.65\,\rm m\] which equals to nearly $\lambda_S=65\,\rm cm$.
+(b) The three main characteristics of a wave—wavelength, frequency, and wave speed— are related by: \[\lambda=\frac{v}{f}\] According to this equation, the wavelength that the source at rest measures for its emitting sound wave is: \[\lambda_S=\frac{v}{f_S}=\frac{340}{525}=0.65\,\rm m\] This is approximately equal to $\lambda_S=65\,\rm cm$.

-On the other hand, the wavelength that is measured by the moving observer is also found to be \[\lambda_S=\frac{v}{f_S}=\frac{340}{486}=0.70\,\rm m\] That equals to about $\lambda_O=70\,\rm cm$.
+On the other hand, the wavelength measured by the moving observer is: \[\lambda_S=\frac{v}{f_S}=\frac{340}{486}=0.70\,\rm m\] This corresponds to about $\lambda_O=70\,\rm cm$.

 Problem (3): Suppose a police car is at rest and emits at $1200\,\rm Hz$.
 What frequency would a person hear if he were moving at $30\,\rm m/s$ (a) toward it or (b) away from it?